Manage your account online or use the Ecotricity app

 Related FAQs – Smart Meters

 Smart meters are the new generation of electricity and gas meter.
-They automatically send meter readings directly to your energy supplier – which means no more estimated bills.
+They automatically send meter readings directly to your energy supplier – which means no more estimated bills – so you’ll only pay for the energy you’ve used.
 Instead, you’ll receive more accurate bills and won’t have to send us meter readings anymore.

 Use less, pay less